Jiang-Li/course-tally/README.md

 # Course Tally Reader

-A Python tool for reading and analyzing course tally data from Excel files.
-This tool helps in analyzing course information by checking for data shape and duplicates.
+A Python tool for reading course tally data from Excel files and updating course information in Leeds course data files.
+The tool compares data between files, standardizes fields like course numbers and days, and reports any discrepancies.

 ## Features
 - Read and process course tally data from Excel files (Course Tally.xlsx), which can be downloaded from the course tally BI dashboard